-It can help you understand your users and their actions, analyze product and feature usage, and guide users to success.
+It can help you understand your users and their actions, analyze product usage and feature adoption, and guide users to success.

 But, the tool to do all these efficiently is probably not Pendo, at least for your business.

-And if you’re in search of an alternative, you’ve come to the right place.
+And if you’re searching for an alternative, you’ve come to the right place.

-▶ For user onboarding, UserGuiding can be a more affordable alternative to Pendo with more variety and capability regarding onboarding content.
+▶ For user and customer onboarding, UserGuiding can be a more affordable alternative to Pendo, with more variety and capability regarding onboarding content.

 ▶ For behavior analytics and product insights, Amplitude significantly outperforms Pendo with a similar pricing and technical investment.

-▶ And if you swing more towards employee training/engagement, Whatfix can bring a line of products that can help you streamline digital adoption.
+▶ And if you swing more towards employee training/engagement, Whatfix can bring a line of products that can help you streamline digital experience and adoption.